 Sandwich Board Sign.
 A portable sign consisting of two sign faces that connect at the top and extend outward at the bottom of the sign.
-This type of sign may only be allowed through a Sign District or Comprehensive Sign Program.
+This type of sign may only be allowed through a Tier 1 or Tier 2 Sign District-or Comprehensive Sign Program.